-I was surprised to find I preferred a cloth handkerchief to any brand of facial tissue.
+I was surprised to find I preferred a cloth handkerchief to any brand of facial tissue for post nasal drip days, but not if I really needed to blow my nose.
 The small green bordered handkerchief in my collection was the softest and most absorbent.

 Pre-owned handkerchiefs that are reused a lot seem the best choice.
 You never know, you might find some stuffed in the back of a drawer or tucked away in a chest in the attic.

-Although I like the idea of Green2’s treeless paper, the environmental impact of shipping bulky boxes of facial tissue from China to the U.S. just doesn’t make sense to me.
+Although I like the idea of Green2’s treeless paper, the environmental impact of shipping bulky boxes of facial tissue from China to the U.S. just does not make sense to me.

 At about half the price with same softness, I selected Natural Value over Seventh Generation for recycled paper tissues to have around the house.

-I admit if I get a really bad cold, I’m blowing my nose with virgin paper pulp facial tissues (unless I find a more eco-friendly brand with equal softness).
-Out of the 5 brands tested, I think the best choice is Up & Up due to its softness, FSC Mix certification, and low price.
+I admit that when I have a really bad cold, I blow my nose with virgin paper pulp facial tissues.
+I am still searching for a more eco-friendly brand with equal softness.
+Out of the 5 virgin paper brands tested, I think the best choice is Up & Up due to its softness, FSC Mix certification, and low price.

 Try Your Own Facial Tissue Experiment

-Now you’re armed with information and some choices for green alternatives to facial tissues made from virgin paper pulp bleached white with chlorine.
+Now you are armed with information and some choices for green alternatives to facial tissues made from virgin paper pulp bleached white with chlorine.
 The next time you shop for facial tissue, look for an eco-friendly brand and try one out.
 Or skip facial tissues and give hankies a try.

 - Bags – Paper, Plastic, or Reusable?